redapesolutions/simple-firebase-notifications/README.md

 ```
 curl -X POST --header "Authorization: key=" --Header "Content-Type:application/json" https://fcm.googleapis.com/fcm/send -d "{\"to\":\"\",\"data\":{\"notification\":{\"body\":\"Are you coming to our party?\",\"title\":\"This is a tester tester\",\"confirm\":\"https://developers.google.com/web/\",\"decline\":\"https://www.yahoo.com/\"}},\"priority\":10}"
 ```
-  - making sure to enter your authorization key in the field of 'Authorization: key=' and your browser token in the 'to' field
+  - make sure to enter your authorization key in the field of 'Authorization: key=' and your browser token in the 'to' field
-  - to ensure your data is passed through, ensure your body looks like:
+  - to ensure your data is passed through correctly, ensure your body looks like:
 ```
   "{
       "to": "", //browser token here